-The UC Irvine Program in Nursing Science master’s program is a research-based academic and professional degree program that prepares you with expertise in a specialized area of advanced nursing practice.
+The UC Irvine School of Nursing master’s program is a research-based academic and professional degree program that prepares you with expertise in a specialized area of advanced nursing practice.
 Part of this preparation is having a preceptor as a guide.

 Preceptors are ideally in a primary care clinical site, such as family medicine, internal medicine, geriatrics, pediatrics or OB/GYN.
 Preceptors are also needed in the areas of hospice, palliative care and skilled nursing.